Charles Fenerty: Early life

 Fenerty was born in Upper Falmouth, Nova Scotia.
 He was the youngest of three boys, all of whom worked for their father, a lumberman and farmer.
 During the winter months, the Fenertys would clear-cut the local forests for lumber, which they then transported to the family's lumber mill at Springfield Lake.
 The Fenertys shipped their lumber to the Halifax dockyards, where it was exported or used locally.
 The Fenertys had around 1000 acre of farmland; they shipped most of their produce to the markets in Halifax.

 As a young man, Fenerty began writing poetry; his first (known) poem, written when he was 17 years old, was titled "The Prince's Lodge" (later retitled as "Passing Away" and published in 1888).
 It described an abandoned, decaying home overlooking the Bedford Basin near Halifax.
-The lodge had been built decades prior by Prince Edward Augustus, Duke of Kent and Strathearn, who later returned to England.
+The lodge had been built decades prior by Prince Edward, Duke of Kent and Strathearn, who later returned to England.